AdobeDocs/analytics.en/help/implement/js-implementation/c-appmeasurement-js/appmeasure-mjs-migrate.md

 >[!NOTE]
 >
->We recommend migrating to the [Experience Cloud ID Service](../../../implement/js-implementation/c-unique-visitors/visid-service.md#concept_230F8759826E47789EA8DEE08FA09B07) when you migrate to AppMeasurement for JavaScript.
+>We recommend migrating to the [Experience Cloud ID Service](../../../implement/js-implementation/c-unique-visitors/visid-service.md#concept_230F8759826E47789EA8DEE08FA09B07) when you migrate to [!DNL AppMeasurement] for JavaScript.

 <table id="table_9CB8D4441B294A6485C00A515338CA47">
  <thead>